Business process outsourcing: China

+India

 India's BPO services market was valued at USD 49.87 billion in 2024 and is expected to reach USD 139.35 billion by 2033, growing at a CAGR of 12.5%.

+Philippines

 The Philippines is a major global BPO hub, with the industry generating USD 38.7 billion in 2024.
 Filipino workers’ English proficiency and familiarity with Western culture are key factors in the country’s success in serving international clients.